 Beyond Chicago, the IOP hosts political exploration trips to introduce students to different political systems and practitioners making an impact throughout politics and public service.
 These trips broaden students’ perspectives and provide first-hand opportunities to learn about key issues and professional preparation for relevant careers.
 Each year the IOP visits Springfield, IL, Washington D.C., and at least one other destination.
 Destinations have included San Francisco, CA, Des Moines, IA., China and Cuba, and most recently, the 2016 Republican and Democratic National Conventions.
+In June 2017 students will be traveling to Jakarta, Indonesia.
 The IOP also partners with the University Community Service Center and the University of Chicago Office of Civic Engagement each year to bring a diverse group of students to the yearly IMPACT National Conference.

 Visit our trips page to learn more about upcoming and past trips.